The Ultimate Guide to Hawaii’s Idyllic Island of Oahu

 Fortunately, once you get outside the city, driving is easy and carefree.
 Just allow plenty of time when you head back to the airport.

-Where to Stay in Waikiki – My Top 3 Favorites
+Where to Stay in Waikiki – My Top 4 Favorite Hotels

 There are terrific hotel options all over the island of Oahu.
-But for the best access to all the top things to do in Oahu, I recommend staying in Waikiki Beach.
+But for the best access to all the top things to do in Oahu, I recommend staying in the Waikiki Beach area.

 Here are my favorite hotels in Waikiki: